Manjiri-here/Kubernetes/kubernetes commands.md

 kubectl scale deployment <deployment-name> --replicas=0

-Restarting pods/deployment-

-kubectl rollout restart deployment webapp-mysql -n delta  -- here -n delta is namespace and webapp-mysql is deployment name

 Example:
 kubectl scale deployment myapp-profile --replicas=0

 This keeps the deployment resource but no pods run, so your app stops working.

+# Restarting pods/deployment-

+kubectl rollout restart deployment webapp-mysql -n delta  -- here -n delta is namespace and webapp-mysql is deployment name

+When you run kubectl rollout restart deployment webapp-mysql -n delta:

+-n delta is the namespace, and webapp-mysql is the deployment name.

+Kubernetes triggers a rolling restart of the deployment, meaning:

+New pods are started one at a time.

+Once a new pod is healthy and ready, an old pod is terminated.

+This repeats until all pods are replaced with fresh instances.

+Containers inside the pods are fully restarted—new processes start from scratch.

+The application inside the container is restarted as the new pod/container launches, running its entrypoint/command just like during initial deployment.